 Going from having a great overview towards the cause of the problem

-Just having a great visualization of your entire IT environment - through the lens you have defined to reflect your business - is not enough to solve problems when they occur.
+Just having full-stack observability of your entire IT environment - through the lens you have defined to reflect your business - is not enough to solve problems when they occur.
 To get to the cause of the problem and solve it as quickly as possible, you need more.

 StackState provides many capabilities to drive the detection of an issue.
 Some important ones are probable cause detection and the Autonomous Anomaly Detector.
 Although these smart capabilities can bring you to the root cause of the problem, manual discovery is still often beneficial to get an even better understanding of the context.